-Of course, you don’t have to be a grocery store to have ingredient branding for your products.
-Dodge does a similar thing by branding their Hemi line of truck engines.
+Of course, you don’t have to be a grocery store to use ingredient branding for your products.
+For example, car manufacturer Dodge does a similar thing by branding their Hemi line of truck engines.
 But, Kroger is perhaps the master of creating private label ingredient brands.
-Here are just a few that my family and I are greatly familiar with and enjoy
+Here are just a few of the Kroger private label branded products that my family and I enjoy.

 Check This Out / PSST!

-One of the best value brands that Kroger chain stores carry is Check This Out household items.
-While I’ve never been impressed with their diapers, household essentials such as bathroom tissue and trash bags are consistently a good deal.
-These items tend to be a better value than the dollar store equivalents for roughly a dollar or less.
+One of the best value brands that Kroger chain stores carry is Check This Out household items, also known as PSST!
+While I’ve never been impressed with their diapers, household essentials such as bathroom tissue and trash bags are an acceptable option if you’re short on cash.
+These items tend to be a better value than the dollar store equivalents with a cost of roughly a dollar or less.

 What I like a lot about the Check This Out brand is how direct the name is.
 With the little owl saying PSST to you as you glance by the shelf, you feel like you’re being let in on a little secret.
 Indeed, there are certainly some PSST deals to be had at Kroger stores.